 Whenever, a laboratory undertakes method development and/or method modification, the effect of analytical variables should be established, e.g. by using ruggedness tests, prior to validation.
-Rigorous controls must be exercised with respect to all aspects of the method that may influence the results, such as: sample size; partition volumes, variations in the performance of the clean-up systems used; the stability of reagents or of the derivatives prepared; the effects of light, temperature, solvent and storage on analytes in extracts; the effects of solvent, injector, separation column, mobile phase characteristics (composition and flow-rate), temperature, detection system, co- extractives etc. on the determination system.
+Rigorous controls must be exercised with respect to all aspects of the method that may influence the results, such as : sample size; partition volumes, variations in the performance of the clean-up systems used; the stability of reagents or of the derivatives prepared; the effects of light, temperature, solvent and storage of analytes in extracts; the effects of solvent, injector, separation column, mobile phase characteristics (composition and flow-rate), temperature, detection system, co- extractives etc. on the determination system.
 It is most important that the qualitative and quantitative relationship between the signal measured and the analyte sought are established unequivocally.

 Preference should be given to methods having multi-residue and or multi-matrix applicability.
 The use of representative analytes or matrices is important in validating methods.
 For this purpose, commodities should be differentiated sufficiently but not unnecessarily.
-For example, some products are available in a wide range of minor manufactured variants, or cultivated varieties, or breeds, etc. Generally, though not invariably, a single variant of a particular commodity maybe considered to represent others of the same commodity but, for example, a single fruit or vegetable species must not be taken to represent all fruit or vegetables.
+For example, some products are available in a wide range of minor manufactured variants, or cultivated varieties, or breeds, etc. Generally, though not invariably, a single variant of a particular commodity may be considered to represent others of the same commodity but, for example, a single fruit or vegetable species must not be taken to represent all fruit or vegetables.
 Each case must be considered on its merits but where particular variants within a commodity are known to differ from others in their effects on method performance, analyses of those variants are required.
 Considerable differences in the accuracy and precision of methods, especially with respect to the determination step, may occur from species to species.

-1.9 Confirmatory Tests
+1.9 Confirmatory Tests:

-When analyses are performed for monitoring or enforcement purposes, it is especially important that confirmatory data are generated before reporting on samples containing residues of pesticides that are not normally associated with that commodity, or where MRLs appear to have been exceeded.
+When analyses are performed for monitoring or enforcement purposes, it is especially important that confirmatory data are generated (As per DG SANTE 11945/2015) before reporting on samples containing residues of pesticides that are not normally associated with that commodity, or where MRLs appear to have been exceeded.
 Samples may contain interfering chemicals that may be misidentified as pesticides.
 Examples in gas chromatography include the responses of electron-capture detectors to phthalate esters and of phoshorus-selective detectors to compounds containing sulphur and nitrogen.
 As a first step, the analysis should be repeated using the same method, if only one portion was analyzed initially.
 This will provide evidence of the repeatability of the result, if the residue is conformed.
 It should be noted that the only evidence supporting the absence of detectable residues is provided by the performance verification data.

 Confirmatory tests may be quantitative and/or qualitative but, in most cases, both types of information will be required.
-Particular problems occur when residues must be confirmed at or about the limit of determination but, although it is difficult to quantify at this level, it is essential to provide adequate confirmation of both level and identity.
+Particular problems occur when residues must be confirmed at or about the limit of determination but, although it is difficult to quantify at this level, it is essential to provide adequate confirmation of both level and identity (e.g. in case of mass spectrometry Different types and modes of mass spectrometric detectors provide different degrees of selectivity and specificity, which relates to the confidence in identification.
+The requirements for identification are given in Table 1.
+They should be regarded as guidance criteria for identification, not as absolute criteria to prove presence or absence of a compound.